 When you hear the term boiler water, this refers to any water that’s situated in a boiler or the pumps and piping surrounding the boiler for the main purpose of being evaporated into steam.
 Boiler water is used in many different industries for such applications as heating, sterilization, and humidification.
 These industries include metalworking, electrical, manufacturing, and agricultural industries.

 A common problem that’s found in boiler water is the presence of high conductivity, which refers to the ability of the water to conduct an electrical current.
-Controlling conductivity levels is an essential component of making sure that a boiler functions properly.
+Controlling the conductivity of water is an essential component of making sure that a boiler functions properly.

 A key issue with high conductivity in boiler water is that operational issues such as scaling can occur, which is a buildup of solid material in the boiler.
 When this occurs, the boiler becomes less efficient and increases the fuel consumption of the unit.
 High conductivity levels also heighten the risk that the boiler water becomes contaminated, which can be very dangerous.
 If ever the conductivity in your boiler water reaches a higher level than it’s supposed to, you might want to look into obtaining boiler water treatment to effectively reduce conductivity levels and keep your boiler operational.